-In chemistry, an Arrhenius acid is a substance that increases the concentration of hydrogen ions (H⁺) in an aqueous solution.
+So, in Chemistry, an acid is a substance that increases the concentration of hydrogen ions (H⁺) in water.

-Below is a super simple experiment to explore the concept of an Arrhenius acid in real life.
-We aim to prove that lemon juice is an Arrhenius acid and that when it is mixed with a base, it can react!
+Below is a super simple experiment to explore the concept of an acid in real life.
+We aim to prove that lemon juice is acidic and that when it is mixed with a baking soda, it can react!

 Lemon Juice & Baking Soda Experiment